SteveLauC/Notes/database/CMU15-445-2022-fall/Lecture6_Memory_Management.md

    > This is called `synchronized scans` in PostgreSQL's term.

-   If a query starts a scan and there is alredy one doing this, then the DBMS will attach the new task to the existing query's cursor.
+   If a query starts a scan and there is already one doing this, then the DBMS will attach the new task to the existing query's cursor.

    For example: